"Overspending is the biggest culprit when it comes to derailed budgets and unaccomplished financial goals."

-Once you are to figure out what your spending triggers are, then it's time to address them.
-This could mean spending less time with the people that you find yourself spending the most money around, unfollowing people on Instagram, taking a different route so you don't have to drive by the mall all the time etc.
+Once you figure out what your spending triggers are, then it's time to address them.
+This could mean spending less time with the people that you find yourself spending the most money around.
+Or maybe unfollow people on Instagram, or take a different route so you don't have to drive by the mall all the time.

 Identifying and addressing your triggers, especially in the early stages of you working on your overspending habit will help you stay on you on track.

-Step 3: Create a budget & go on cash or debit card diet
+Step 3: Create a budget and go on cash or debit card diet

-Having a budget is how you track your income and expenses (Learn how to create one HERE).
-And once you are able to track your income and expenses, then you'll know how much you have left over to spend/save.
+Having a budget is how you track your income and expenses (learn how to create one HERE).
+Once you are able to track your income and expenses, then you'll know how much you have left over to spend/save.
 A good idea is to track your current spending for 30 days to see exactly where your money is going and determine what you need to cut out.

-Once you are able to track your expenses for 30 days, you will very likely find areas of unnecessary spending (e.g. eating out, daily coffees, shopping, unused gym memberships, subscriptions etc) that you can cut back on or cut out completely.
+Once you are able to track your expenses for 30 days, you will very likely find areas of unnecessary spending.
+Eating out, daily coffees, shopping, unused gym memberships, and subscriptions are things you can cut back on or cut out completely.

-If you find that a lot of your overspending is unavoidable and you cannot cut it out right away, for example, you are tied into a lease and have to pay rent, or being in the middle of a contract period that's costly to terminate.
-If you're in this situation, then consider some ways to increase your income - do you need to find a better paying job, a part-time job or even start side hustle to bring more money in.
+You may find that a lot of your overspending is unavoidable and you cannot cut it out right away.
+Things like being tied into a lease and having to pay rent, or being in the middle of a contract period that's costly to terminate.
+If you're in this situation, then consider some ways to increase your income.
+Find a better paying job, a part-time job or even start side hustle to bring more money in.

-Next, consider ditching your credit cards and going on cash/debit card diet where you designate a fixed amount of money that you can spend every week or month and when it runs out you are done spending until the next month.
+Next, consider ditching your credit cards.
+Go on a cash/debit card diet where you designate a fixed amount of money that you can spend every week or month.
+When it runs out, you are done spending until the next month.